Drug And Alcohol Addiction In Richmond, Virginia

 Alcohol And Marijuana Use In Richmond

-Medical marijuana is decriminalized in the state of Virginia.
-While effects of marijuana are not typically fatal, marijuana can be addictive and has many negative side effects.
+Medical Marijuana is decriminalized in the state of Virginia.
+While effects of Marijuana are not typically fatal, Marijuana can be addictive and has many negative side effects.

-Prevention Of Substance Abuse Disorders In Richmond
+Prevention Of Substance Use Disorders In Richmond

-Virginia addiction rates are expected to increase in the upcoming years.
+Virginia addiction rates are expected to increase in upcoming years.
 State officials are reaching ways to fund programs and treatment for Richmond natives to recover from alcohol and substance abuse.
 Over 350 organizations are focusing on solutions to assist Virginia’s natives transform into a life of wellness from one of substance abuse.

 Suggested solutions include incarcerating drug dealers, urging medical professionals to properly administer medication, and making treatment more accessible for Richmond natives.
-State officials also suggest recognizing signs of substance abuse disorders to get individuals help and removing stigmas surrounding addiction and for individuals struggling with substance abuse disorders to confide with friends and family for support.
+State officials also suggest recognizing signs of substance use disorders to get individuals help and removing stigmas surrounding addiction and for individuals struggling with substance abuse disorders to confide with friends and family for support.